Female founders can find the right support for their startup here

 What are the costs?

-• However, founders must transfer the money back after successful participation
+- However, the money must be transferred back to the founders after successful participation

-• In the event of a successful fundraising of 50,000 euros or more, a success fee is charged.
-The amount is set at five percent of the total investment sum, with an upper limit of 15,000 euros.
+- In the event of a successful fundraising of 50,000 euros or more, a success fee is charged.
+The amount is set at five percent of the total investment sum, with the upper limit being 15,000 euros.

 F-Lane

 F-LANE is a five-week virtual accelerator program for young entrepreneurs with the ambition to drive global change by empowering women.
-It is implemented by the Vodafone Institute, in collaboration with Yunus Social Business.
-For this purpose, the institute is particularly looking for women-led technology startups that solve a social problem in an entrepreneurial way.
-Through the cooperation with Yunus Social Business, which was founded by Nobel Peace Prize winner Muhammad Yunus, there is a close network to over 300 international mentors.
-With the program launched in 2016, the institute aims to minimize gender inequality in the tech industry.
-To this end, it pursues three core goals.
-One is to increase female representation in the tech world.
+It is implemented by the Vodafone Institute in cooperation with Yunus Social Business.
+The Institute is particularly looking for women-led technology start-ups that solve a social problem in an entrepreneurial way.
+Through the cooperation with Yunus Social Business, which was founded by Nobel Peace Prize winner Muhammad Yunus, there is a close network of over 300 international mentors.
+With the programme launched in 2016, the institute has set itself the goal of minimizing gender inequality in the tech industry.
+Three core objectives are being pursued.
+The first is to increase female representation in the tech world.
 The second is to use technology as a force for social change.
-Finally, the Vodafone Institute also wants to close the gender innovation gap in this way.
+Finally, the Vodafone Institute also wants to close the gender-specific innovation gap.

-The program provides female founders with mentors and subject matter experts, in addition to giving them access to a community for cross-industry exchange.
-In addition, the founders gain access to the Impact Hub community, which includes more than 15,000 social innovators, as well as the Social Entrepreneurship Academy and the YSB Global Impact Community.
-Likewise, the program provides access to business partners and investors, to whom the female founders are also introduced in person.
+The program provides the founders with mentors and subject matter experts and also gives them access to a community for cross-industry exchange.
+In addition, the founders gain access to the Impact Hub Community, which comprises over 15,000 social innovators, as well as the Social Entrepreneurship Academy and the YSB Global Impact Community.
+The program also provides access to business partners and investors, to whom the founders are also introduced personally.

-All startups that are either led by women or empower women in their roles are eligible to apply for F-Lane.
-The startups must also have a social mission and a scalable business model.
-What is most important here is an entrepreneurial, technology-based solution to a social problem.
-All teams that have already developed an initial prototype and are ready to start operations are eligible to apply.
+All start-ups that are either led by women or empower women in their roles can apply for F-Lane.
+The start-ups must also have a social mission and a scalable business model.
+What is particularly important here is the entrepreneurial, technology-based solution to a social problem.
+All teams that have already developed an initial prototype and are ready to launch operations are eligible to apply.

 F-Lane: At a glance